Jesse-Na/codeboard/README.md

 The backend includes Next.js server actions, GET API routes, Socket.io endpoints for real-time whiteboards and code editors, and server-side-rendered components.
 Images and code files created by the user is stored in a bucket provided by DigitalOcean spaces.
 Rooms and their records, along with users are stored in a local Postgres database.
 Prisma ORM is used to for database interactions and to generate types for the application to use.

 ## Features
-> Outline the main features of your application and explain how they fulfill the course project requirements and achieve your objectives.

 ### Dashboard / Landing Page / General UI
 The overall UI of the application uses *shadcn/ui* and *Tailwind CSS* to ensure consistency and responsiveness throughout each page, while meeting the frontend requirements of ths project.